 Also, check NCERT Books and NCERT Syllabus here:

 This chapter gives students a clear understanding of how organisms interact with their environment and with each other.
+The solutions include answers to all the questions that are given in the NCERT books.

 Students learn about different population attributes, such as population size, density, age structure, and sex ratio, which help in studying population trends.